Check Disk - check and repair disk problems

 If a file needs to be fixed chkdsk will alert you with a message but will not fix the error(s).

 chkdsk can report lost allocation units on the disk - it will produce this report even if the files are in-use (open).
 If corruption is found, consider closing all files and repairing the disk with /F.

 Running chkdsk on a data volume that is in use by another program or process can incorrectly report errors when none are present.
 To avoid this, close all programs or processes that have open handles to the volume.

-On computers running Windows 2003 SP1, chkdsk automatically creates a shadow copy, so you can check volumes that are 'in use' by another program or process.
+On computers running Windows 2003 SP1 and later, chkdsk automatically creates a shadow copy, so you can check volumes that are 'in use' by another program or process.
 This enables an accurate report against a live file server.
 On earlier versions of Windows, chkdsk would always lock the volume, making data unavailable.

 Run at Bootup

 Running at bootup is often the easiest way to close all open file handles.

 Use chkdsk, chkntfs or the FSUTIL dirty commands to set or query the volumes 'dirty' bit so that Windows will run chkdsk when the computer is restarted.
 This setting is also found in the BootExecute value under HKLM\System\CurrentControlSet\Control\Session Manager

 Chkdsk will log error messages in the Event Viewer - System Log.